Highlights

 Is this suitable for you?

 You’re an enthusiast.
-It’s probably your main hobby and possibly the only sport you take seriously.
-You’re in pretty good shape and you ride as often as you possibly can.
-You might participate in the occasional cyclo-sportive and when you do, you probably opt for the longest distances.
-You love bikes and fantasise about the latest model or the joy of a new set of wheels.
-You love challenges and you’re looking for a tour with plenty of climbing, preferably with an opportunity to tick off some famous Tour de France cols or the like.
+Road cycling is probably your main hobby and you ride regularly at weekends, staying on the bike for much of the day.
+You’re in pretty good shape, and you might also participate in cylo-sportive events.
+You also love a challenge and are looking for a tour with some good climbing, preferably with an opportunity to tick off some famous Tour de France cols, or the like.
 You’re a competent descender, and you’re not afraid of speed, but you ride safely and within your limits at all times.
 You understand road etiquette and you’re comfortable riding in a bunch.
-You’re happy to do your turn at the front of the pack if the need arises.
-You know you can ride a century and probably have done a few.
-It sounds like you are a Grade 4.
+You might even take a stint at the front of the pack if the need arises.

 This was probably the best-organised tour I’ve done.
 Our tour leader’s tour dossier was outstanding!
 My favourite day was probably the second day of riding, from Lamego to Folgosa – fun descents.
 Lunches were great, and the level of the hotels was high!